top of page

 By Natalie Taylor Stephanie Hough Lanier grew up in Philadelphia.
 She began with a Catholic school education, but in the sixth grade, she convinced her mother to let her go her to a school run by Jewish mothers, with a more open education she loved.
 From a young age, Stephanie’s passion was ballet, and she got a scholarship to Elmira College in New York, dreaming of a dance career.
 But a ballet teacher gave her a reality check: “Have you ever seen a Black prima ballerina?”

-6 abr
+6 abr.

 15th Anniversary: Caja Negra Performing Arts & Teatro Erik Zavala Kugler